 When the balance is successfully transferred you can now make payments on the new credit card.
 Make sure to pay as much as possible during the 0 APR period.
 Becasue, it is possible that when it is completed then interest rate suddenly rise.
 Along with that do regular payments and don’t get late to avoid penalties.

-Now you understand how does debt consolidation work with the balance transfer method.
+Now you understand how debt consolidation works with the balance transfer method.

 Let’s dive into some pros and cons of using this method.

-Upsides and downsides of the balance transfer method
+Pros and Cons of the balance transfer method

 The upsides of balance transfer include:

 - Debt and payments are organized into a single one

 - You save money by getting a low-interest credit card